Which steam generator iron?

 Bosch steam generator irons

-Bosch steam generators are different in style to others on the market: they’re squarer, chunkier and have a retro design, which sets them apart from the likes of Philips and Tefal models.
-But while they might look old-school, they offer the latest features and deliver powerful, pressurised steam at between 4.5 and 6 bars of pressure.
+Bosch has changed the style of its steam generators recently, ditching its traditional, retro design in favour of a more modern colour and feel.
+Its steam generators offer the latest features and deliver powerful, pressurised steam at between 4.5 and 7.2 bars of pressure.

-Premium models such as the Bosch TDS4570GB Ultimate have Bosch 'i-Temp Advanced' technology.
-Bosch claims this creates the perfect steam and temperature levels for all fabrics, so you don't have to turn the dial up or down to suit different fabrics.
+Premium models such as the Bosch TDS6080GB Ultimate have Bosch 'i-Temp Advanced' technology.
+Bosch claims this creates the perfect steam and temperature levels for all fabrics, so you don't have to turn the dial up or down to suit different items.
 The idea is that you can iron any clothes in any order and you won’t need to separate your ironing pile according to the thickness of the fabric.
 Our steam generator iron reviews reveal whether that's enough to make a Best Buy.

 Philips steam generator irons

 Popular brand Philips offers one of the most extensive ranges of steam generators on the market.
-Prices start at less than £100 for a compact, basic model, while a top-spec steam generator from its premium range will set you back around £300.
+Prices start at less than £100 for a compact, basic model, while a top-spec steam generator from its premium range will set you back up to £450.

-Philips CompactCare steam generator irons
+Philips SpeedCare and FastCare steam generator irons

-CompactCare is Philips’ budget range of steam generators, which you can pick up for around £100.
-Models in this range have smaller water tanks than others and are pressurised steam generators – but you’ll have to wait for steam to form before you can start ironing, and for the tank to depressurise before you can add more water.
+Models in Philips’ entry range of steam generators include the SpeedCare and FastCare, and you can pick one up for around £100-£150.
+These have traditional temperature settings for individual fabrics, ranging from linen to silk, and are great for first time users looking to upgrade from a steam iron for a faster, better experience.

+These models have 1.2-1.5 litre water tanks, so they don’t need to be refilled as often.
+As the water is in the base unit, they are lighter than normal irons, and the non-stick ceramic soleplate provides a smooth glide over all fabrics.
+They deliver two times more powerful steam than the average Philips steam iron, which means they can get through creases faster, to cut down your ironing time.
+They take two minutes to heat up before the steam is ready to start ironing, and you can refill them with tap water.

 Philips PerfectCare steam generator irons